 - Medium bowl

-- Round tablespoon or cookie scoop – for shaping the biscuits
+- Large round tablespoon or cookie scoop – for shaping the biscuits

-Whether you make this blueberry cobbler with pie filling, canned blueberries, or fresh or frozen blueberries, this delicious dessert only takes about 30 minutes to make.
+Whether you make this blueberry cobbler with pie filling, canned blueberries, or fresh or frozen blueberries, this delicious dessert is so easy to make.

-Here are the steps to prepare this cobbler with either fresh or frozen blueberries.
-If the blueberries are frozen, there’s no need to thaw!
-See recipe notes for tips to make this recipe with canned blueberries or blueberry pie filling.
+See the recipe notes for how to make this recipe with canned blueberries or blueberry pie filling.

-Then stir together the blueberries, cornstarch, 1/2 a cup of sugar, and lemon juice in a medium bowl.
+- Then stir the blueberries, cornstarch, 1/2 cup of sugar, and lemon juice in a medium bowl.
 Pour into a cast-iron skillet or casserole dish and bake for 10 minutes.
-After that, we’ll add the biscuit topping.
+While you’re baking the filling, make the biscuit topping.

-Rinse and dry the mixing bowl.
-To make the cobbler topping, mix the Bisquick baking mix, remaining sugar, milk, and butter in the bowl.
-The batter should be thick, almost like a dough.
+- Mix the Bisquick baking mix, remaining sugar, milk, and grated butter in a bowl to make the biscuit topping.
+The batter should be thick, almost like dough.

-Now use a cookie scooper, ice cream scoop, or two large spoons to carefully drop round spoonfuls of dough over the hot blueberry mixture.
+- Use a cookie scooper, ice cream scoop, or two large spoons to carefully drop round spoonfuls of dough over the hot blueberry mixture.
+Then, press the dough gently into the blueberry mixture.

-Bake the cobbler for 15 more minutes until the top is golden brown and the fruit is bubbly.
-Remove from the oven.
+- Bake the cobbler for 15 more minutes until the top is golden brown and the fruit is bubbly.
+Let cool for at least 10 minutes before serving.

 Optional: melt butter to brush the tops of the cobbler biscuit dough after baking.